timmelander/apigw-iam-oidc-authorizer-fn/docs/CONFIGURATION.md

 ### Deployment Specification

-The API Gateway deployment is configured via JSON specification (`scripts/api_deployment.json`).
+The API Gateway deployment is configured via JSON specification.
+The template file (`scripts/api_deployment.template.json`) contains placeholders that are replaced with actual OCIDs to generate `scripts/api_deployment.json`.
+See [Deployment Guide Section 5.3](./DEPLOYMENT_GUIDE.md#53-create-api-deployment) for details.

 #### Authentication Policy